Trade log-in: | HERE | |

 Pala International received a very special visitor from Japan a couple of weeks ago: a man who recombines aspects of the gem world that have been separated by most in recent times.
 His unique philosophy entails tuning into specific “wave motion” whereby one can grasp the harmony between one’s body and that of a given gemstone to open up energy flow and heal spontaneously.
 Kensho Okamoto describes the blockage of a healthy circulation of energy due to environmental factors such as the toxicity of chemicals ingested into our bodies as well as the toxicity of negative media and people on our minds.
 Engaging in today’s chaotic world, says Mr. Okamoto, creates imbalance, while tapping into the healing properties of gemstones can actually reawaken one’s energy chakras and allow a harmonious state of well being.
 From the 1400s to the 1600s, a similar edict was synonymous with gemstones’ powers.
 You can find numerous references to metaphysical properties of gemstones written in the medieval lapidaries published during that time.

-Mr. Okamoto seen analyzing some sapphire rough in Sri Lanka.
-(Photo courtesy Kensho Okamoto)
+seen analyzing some sapphire rough in Sri Lanka.
+(Photo courtesy Kensho Okamoto) |

 Mr. Okamoto has not only theorized and alluded to the process but has used the scientific method to generate quantifiable results for the non-believers.
 During his recent lecture at the Gemological Institute of America in Carlsbad, he even went so far as to demonstrate to his audience the effects of gemstones on the body—and on something quintessentially Californian: a glass of wine.
 Mr. Okamoto began by selecting a species of gem to match the “frequency” of a student volunteer in order to create sympathetic “wave motion.”
 The energy was then transmitted through the student’s body and into the wine glass, exciting the little wine molecules to actually shift the taste.
 Fellow students sampled the wine and definitely tasted the difference, becoming believers first-hand.
 Gemstone energy also seemed to cure a few aching necks and backs by using the appropriate gem to stimulate the problem areas.

-Green garnet is used by a 26-year-old woman to modify her biopulsar energy indicators that were initially measured as deficient/inactive (shown as yellow and orange areas), pushing them into the balance/harmony end of the spectrum (shown as greens and blues), according to Mr. Okamoto.
-(Image courtesy Kensho Okamoto)
+biopulsar energy indicators that were initially measured as deficient/inactive (shown as yellow and orange areas), pushing them into the balance/harmony end of the spectrum (shown as greens and blues), according to Mr. Okamoto.
+(Image courtesy Kensho Okamoto) | is used by a 26-year-old woman to modify her

 Mr. Okamoto has consolidated his findings into an detailed table that matches ailments to their appropriate gemstone (view the full table here).

-Mr. Okamoto's table, listing physical and mental aspects on the left, with corresponding gemstones, purported to influence those aspects, listed at the top.
-View the full table here.
+full table here. | listing physical and mental aspects on the left, with corresponding gemstones, purported to influence those aspects, listed at the top.
+View the

 Mr. Okamoto is president of Ryokusei Japan Group, which is grounded in fine gems and jewelry manufacturing, with offices in Japan, Sri Lanka, and Hong Kong. [back to top]